Colloquium: Spin-orbit effects in superconducting hybrid structures: Open questions and future directions

-One of the key advantages to using SOC for generation of polarized triplet Cooper pairs rather than magnetic order, is that the SOC can be tuned electrically \textit{e.g.} via gate voltages in thin-film structures.
-Local electric control is preferable to using complex magnetic structures due to stray-field effects.
-However, clear experimental evidence of electric-field controlled triplet Cooper pairs is still missing, such as a tunable critical temperature $T_c$ due to a triplet proximity effect switchable via gate voltage~\cite{ouassou_scirep_16}.
-A preliminary support for the feasibility of such a gate-controlled SOC and the resulting singlet-to-triplet transition is indicated in experiments from Figs.~\ref{fig:MZM_JJ}(c) and (d).

-Another interesting avenue to explore experimentally is the role of SOC in structures where supercurrents can induce magnetization dynamics.
+As a growing class of novel materials is considered, the understanding of SOC in superconducting hybrid structures and how it can be utilized continues to evolve.
+SOC, beyond common Rashba and Dresselhaus models, modifies both Cooper pairs and quasiparticle excitations.
+However, in junctions with common elemental superconductors and conventional semiconductors, even simple SOC models can accurately capture the observed generation of spin-triplet Cooper pairs, the transition to topological superconductivity~\cite{Dartiailh2021:PRL}, an anomalous phase in Josephson junctions (Mayer et al., 2020), and nonreciprocal phenomena~\cite{Nadeem2023:P}.

+Compared to the generation of spin-triplet superconductivity with multiple ferromagnets or magnetic textures, the presence of SOC can simplify the structure and offer a desirable gate-controlled tunability.
+With a proximity-induced triplet superconductivity this gate-tunable SOC is predicted to control superconducting $T_c$~\cite{ouassou_scirep_16} and its feasibility is experimentally supported by the singlet-to-triplet transition in measurements from Figs. 5(c) and (d).
+An alternative approach is to use tunable magnetic textures and the resulting fringing fields, experimentally shown to yield synthetic SOC in proximity-induced superconductivity~\cite{Desjardins2019:NM}.
+An open experimental challenge is to electrically control tunable magnetic configurations, employed in spintronics~\cite{Tsymbal:2019} which, in the context of superconducting hybrid structures, could generate spin supercurrents as well as define topological structures, not by epitaxy, but by tunable magnetic textures~\cite{Fatin2016:PRL,Zhou2019:PRB,Gungordu2022:JAP}.

+The prospect of equal-spin-triplet superconductivity poses many questions for dynamical and nonequilibrium phenomena.
+For example, how could the resulting spin supercurrents modify magnetization dynamics?
 In the absence of SOC, supercurrent-induced magnetization dynamics was proposed two decades ago~\cite{waintal_prb_02} and studied from first principles~\cite{Wang2010:PRB}.
-The role of SOC, including the spin-orbit and spin-transfer torques generated by spin-triplet supercurrents, was considered more recently~\cite{hals_prb_16,takashima2017:PRB,nashaat_prb_19}.

-Experimentally, the key limitation is that, even without SOC, supercurrent densities are generally too low to compete with the magnetic anisotropy of ferromagnets, but may influence a nanomagnet~\cite{Cai2010:PRB}.
+The role of SOC, including the spin-orbit and spin-transfer torques generated by spin-triplet supercurrents~\cite{zhao_prb_08}, was also considered~\cite{Brydon2011:PRB,hals_prb_16,nashaat_prb_19,Takashima2017:PRB}.
+Experimentally, supercurrent densities are generally too low to compete with the magnetic anisotropy of ferromagnets, although they may influence a nanomagnet~\cite{Cai2010:PRB}.
+This suggests that spin supercurrents could modify various magnetic nanotextures~\cite{buzdin_prl_08, linder_prb_11}, including domain walls and skyrmions~\cite{kulagina_prb_14, Tsymbal:2019, rabinovich_prl_19}, potentially to change their topology or implement superconducting counterparts of magnetic racetrack~\cite{Hayashi:Science}.